jonholz/Resume/Resume.md

 ## Experience
 ### Northrop Grumman | Baltimore, Maryland
 #### Systems Integration and Test *2010 – Present*
-* Military Satellite Communications Program - *Systems Integration & Test Technical Lead*,  2017-Present
+* Distributed Multifunction System  - *Systems Integration & Test Technical Lead*,  2017-Present
-  * Leading a team of engineers in the development of plans, procedures and performance verification tests
+  * Leading a team of engineers in the development of tools and performance verification tests
-  * Consulting with managers of schedule and cost & perform metrics
 * Integration & Test Toolbox – *Technical Lead*, 2012-Present
   * Lead Developer of a MATLAB based suite of hardware and software test tools
   * Provide technical support to programs that are currently in integration and using the Toolbox.
   * Point of contact for all bug fixes and enhancement requests
+* Military Satellite Communications Program - *Systems Integration & Test Technical Lead*,  2017
+  * Leading a team of engineers in the development of plans, procedures and performance verification tests
+  * Consulting with managers of schedule and cost & perform metrics
 * Air to Ground Surveillance Radar - *Integration Team Lead*, 2015-2017
   * Led a team of engineers in the successful integration, verification and flight test of a new radar system architecture
   * Performed tuning and antenna pattern verification of an Active Electronically Scanned Antenna in a near field antenna range